 These things to do in Beaumont with kids will keep you busy all day!

-Beaumont, Texas, is an old city known for Texas oil and where singer Janis Joplin belted the beginning of her successful future.
-The town is located in southeast Texas, about 86 miles east of Houston on I-10 and minutes from the Louisiana border.
+Beaumont, Texas, is located in southeast Texas, about 86 miles east of Houston on I-10 and minutes from the Louisiana border.
 It’s an old city known for its rich history in the Texas oil boom and gators!
 If you have only one day to spend, consider these top things to do in Beaumont with kids.
 But plenty of attractions can keep a family busy all weekend long.

-Beaumont has many attractions that you’ll want to check out.
-Most are below, like the live gators at Gator Country, a Texas-size fire hydrant, colorful murals all over the city, and not to mention, Beaumont was dubbed the Museum Capital of Texas years ago because there are more museums per capita in the city than any other city of its size in Texas.
+The city of Beaumont has many attractions that you’ll want to check out.
+We’ve listed many below, like the live gators at Gator Country, a Texas-size fire hydrant, colorful murals all over the city, and not to mention, Beaumont was dubbed the Museum Capital of Texas years ago because there are more museums per capita in the city than any other city of its size in Texas.

 Things To Do In Beaumont With Kids